idimsh/mphp7s/README.md

 the first line of it controls the PHP version, supported values: 7.1, 7.2, 7.3.

-The existence of this file overrides the PHP version passed in environment (`-e` param), more over: this file is constantly being monitored for changes using `incron` daemon from the container and any changes to it will cause the Nginx server to reload and serve the changed PHP version.
+The existence of this file overrides the PHP version passed in environment (`-e` param), moreover: this file is constantly being monitored for changes using `incron` daemon from the container and any changes to it will cause the Nginx server to reload and serve the changed PHP version.
 For this to work however, the file '/srv/php-version' should exists when